- Register Now

 The Mississippi Organ Recovery Agency promotes the need for organ, eye and tissue donation year round across the state.
 If you are looking for a speaker or for us to attend a future event, just fill out the Outreach Activity Form below and we will get back with you soon!

-The 3rd annual Legacy Lap was held on Friday, April 14th, 2017 at Jackson Medical Mall.
-Held during National Donate Life Month, the Legacy Lap promotes the need for organ donations in Mississippi.
-It brings together the families of organ, eye and tissue donors along with transplant recipients and their families.
-Participants viewed photo displays of those who have made the gift of life, walked a celebratory lap and released balloons in memory of their donor or loved one.
+Held during National Donate Life Month with University of Mississippi Medical (Transplant) Center, Legacy Day promotes the need for organ donations in Mississippi.
+It brings together the families of organ, eye, and tissue donors along with transplant recipients and their families.

-The 4th annual Spero Awards will be held on Thursday, July 13th, 2017 at the Hilton Hotel in Jackson.
 The word Spero (Sp?-r?) is Latin for “hope.”
-The title was chosen to reflect the hope that organ, eye and tissue donation brings to those in need of a lifesaving organ or a life improving tissue transplant.
-The Spero Awards recognize hospital partners, medical professionals, corporate partners and donor advocates who work in conjunction with MORA and the Mississippi Lions Eye Bank (MLEB) to promote organ, eye and tissue donation to ultimately save and heal lives.
+The title was chosen to reflect the hope that organ, eye, and tissue donation brings to those in need of a life-saving organ or a life improving tissue transplant.
+The Spero Awards recognize hospital partners, medical professionals, corporate partners and donor advocates who work in conjunction with MORA and the Mississippi Lions Eye Bank (MLEB) to promote organ, eye, and tissue donation to ultimately save and heal lives.

 National Donor Day is a time to focus on all types of donation – organ, eye, tissue, blood, platelets and marrow –by participating in blood/marrow drives or donor registration events.
 It is also a day to recognize our loved ones who have given the gift of donation, have received a donation, are currently waiting or did not receive an organ in time.